Texas Teacher Qualifications: Steps to Becoming a Texas Teacher

-Elementary school teachers generally instruct their classes in all core subjects, including math, reading and writing, while middle school and high school teachers focus on a specific subject, such as science or English.
-Teachers are typically responsible for their students during the days and approximately 10 months that school is in session, in addition to completing a great deal of work related to planning lessons and assessing students' work during the other times.
+Elementary school teachers generally instruct their classes in all core subjects, including math, reading and writing.
+In contrast, middle and high school teachers focus on a specific subject, such as science or English.
+Teachers are typically responsible for their students during the school day and approximately 10 months that school is in session.
+Other duties include planning lessons and testing students' retention of what has been taught.
 Working with students who may be disrespectful or unmotivated on a daily basis may be stressful and discouraging.
 Teachers may be rewarded, however, by the positive gains observed in students' behavior and academic achievements.

 The requirements to become a certified teacher in Texas include earning a bachelor's degree, completing an accredited teacher training program including student teaching and passing state exams.
 Aspiring teachers who already have a bachelor's degree in another area could pursue an alternative route to certification.
 The table below provides an overview of pursuing a teaching career in Texas.

 |Degree Level||Bachelor's degree is required; some teachers have a master's degree|

 |Degree Field||Varies but teacher preparation courses are required|

 |Salary||$59,330 (Annual mean salary for a high school teacher)|